vloretocastillo/php-javascript-chat/README.md

 ________

-After downloading the profect, open in your editor and at the root run the command php -S localhost:8000
+After downloading the project, open in your editor and at the root run the command php -S localhost:8000

 Open the client/index.html file in the browser